-E. Proposal
+E. Proposal:

-1. Format: All proposals must be converted into an electronic PDF file for electronic submission.
-Proposals must be uploaded under the "File Upload" tab of the CDMRP eReceipt system.
+1. Format: All proposal components (proposal body, biographical sketches, publications, letters of support, etc.) must be converted into a single PDF file for electronic submission.
+Proposals must be uploaded under the "Required Files" tab of the CDMRP eReceipt system.
 Applicants unfamiliar with the preparation of PDF files are encouraged to acquire appropriate software and learn the process before the submission deadline.
 To prepare proposals for PDF submission, the instructions in this subsection must be followed carefully.